 Fika is a ritual, a state of mind, and an attitude.
 This tradition is an important part of Swedish culture.
 All Swedes consider it important to make time to stop, socialise and take a break for a coffee and a little something to eat.

 Bo & Louise are our local, 'Fika experts' and the Swedish owners of the Swedish Tarts cafes.
 Known as an Adelaide institution, Glenelg now has its very own location just off Jetty Road on Nile Street.

-Of course their tarts are legendary, but the team also offer amazing all-day breakfast and lunch with a distinctly Swedish flair.
-Louise is a pastry chef and everything from the cakes to the flatbread are lovingly crafted from scratch, made fresh daily.
+Of course, their tarts are legendary, but the team also offers amazing all-day breakfast and lunch with a distinctly Swedish flair.
+Louise is a pastry chef and everything from the cakes to the flatbread is lovingly crafted from scratch, made fresh daily.

 Bo recommends some tasty Swedish treats to try...